(Also known as: Curcuma longa, Haldi, Zard Chobeh or Kurkuma)

-We do not recommend taking turmeric with other NSAIDS, including aspirin.
+We do not recommend giving turmeric with other NSAIDS, including aspirin (aspirin is a NSAID).
 As with anything, prescription or natural, DO NOT OVERDOSE.
 Always monitor your dog for any unusual changes in eating, drinking or eliminating and discontinue use if these changes are persistent.
 It seems like this would be common sense but oftentimes if a dog has been injured, one does not know if it is the injury or the drug causing the unusual behaviour.
 See: Death by Previcox-Rowdy's Last Vacation

 The turmeric we use comes in 500 mg capsules.
 Our dog Kohle (see story below) will sometimes not drink enough water when taking it, so I offer him milk, which he loves and that always puts him right.